 What exactly is a red velvet cake?!

-A red velvet cake is a combination of a vanilla and chocolate cake, with a distinct tangy flavour.
+A red velvet cake is a combination of a vanilla and chocolate cake, with a distinct tangy taste.
 This is due to the buttermilk and vinegar (which are common ingredients in a red velvet cake).

-Traditionally, red velvet cakes didn’t have any red food colouring, and were a more brownish, reddy colour.
+Traditionally, red velvet cakes didn’t have any red food coloring, and were a more brownish, reddy colour.
 This natural red colour was due to the chemical reaction between non-dutched cocoa powder and the acidic ingredients (white vinegar and buttermilk).

 Red velvet cake is often paired with cream cheese frosting (which I have done for this cake) or ermine frosting.